 While all of the above suggestions are very helpful when working with new clients, you need to find these clients first.
 Effective marketing is an invaluable tool for your staffing agency.
 It generates leads as clients discover your agency, and the superior name recognition provided by effective marketing will increase confidence amongst both new clients and existing ones.

 As far as specific marketing practices go, a strong online presence is the best way to reach new clients.
-Active social media is a major player in this strategy, as it can generate leads and keep current clients interested.
+Social media is a major player in a staffing firm marketing strategy, as it can generate leads and keep current clients interested.
 It is essential that your content be of the highest quality possible, and frequent, consistent publishing makes your online marketing much more effective.

 7.)
 Know your Differentiating Qualities… and Show Them!